zxc916684603/ecs/intl.en-US/Product Introduction/Benefits of ECS.md

 # Benefits of ECS {#concept_c1y_bp2_vdb .concept}

-Compared with Internet Data Centers \(IDCs\) and server vendors, the ECS has the benefits in the following aspects: Availability, Security, Elasticity.
+Compared with Internet Data Centers \(IDCs\) and server vendors, the ECS has the benefits in the following aspects: availability, security, and elasticity.

 ## Availability {#section_jrm_cv4_ydb .section}